uberscott/astrobattle-book/src/1-prelude_to_the_battle_of_illus/11-unification_at_last.md

 Loud cheering erupted from holo projections of both fleets.

 Fae\*Dra  tractored Alexander and the bodies into the entry portal.
 The bodies lay strewn about the exit ready room in complete disarray.
 Alexander had to shove and kick them into place as he had no other free space to store them.
 Alex retrieved his red cape from the mangled corpse, put it on and resumed his position in the Bridge.

-Alexander transmitted another prepared message instructing the former Alliance fleet where to maneuver and how they were going to participate in this battle.
+He transmitted another prepared message instructing the former Alliance fleet where to maneuver and how they were going to participate in this battle.
 For the most part he left the Alliance fleet in the same protective position, but he moved some Seventy-Five thousand phalanx unit and Twenty-Five thousand skirmishers to the front line.

-"stink\!", Fae was righ….
-Unsightly dead bodies stink.
+"Stink\!", Fae complained.
 “Eject them\!”
 She posited.

-"That might send the wrong signal to the fleet.
-Sorry we have to tolerate the smell.
-We can incinerate them further in space we are out of view.", Alexander explained.
+"They won't stink for a while and that might send the wrong signal to the fleet.
+Sorry we have to tolerate The corpses for now.", Alexander explained.

 Fae lit the boosters and the Red Destiny raced to the front planes.
-A ronin entourage followed as well as some newly acquired hodge podge of Alliance ships.
+A ronin entourage followed.

-“Now for the battle of Illus and victory”, Alex said confidently.
+"Now for the battle of Illus and victory against the Zell", Alex said confidently.

-#